All 32 Bands that Performed at Woodstock

 26. The Band

 Originally known as The Hawks, the careers of Canadian-American musicians The Band took flight when Bob Dylan recruited them as his backing band for his 1965-1966 world tour.
 They subsequently recorded four albums with Dylan.
-At Woodstock, their 11-song set included the songs "Tears of Rage," "Long Black Veil," and "Loving You Is Sweeter Than Ever."
+At Woodstock, their 11-song set included the songs "Tears of Rage," "Long Black Veil" and "Loving You Is Sweeter Than Ever."

 The Band broke up in 1976, then reformed in 1983 without founding guitarist and main songwriter Robbie Robertson.
-They are members of both the Canadian Music Hall of Fame and the Rock and Roll Hall of Fame.
+They are members of both the Canadian Music Hall of Fame and the Rock & Roll Hall of Fame.

-28. Johnny Winter
+27. Johnny Winter

-In 1977, Johnny produced Muddy Waters' Grammy Award-winning comeback album, Hard Again.
-In 1988, Johnny was inducted into the Blues Foundation Hall of Fame, and he continues to record and tour.
+In 1977, Johnny produced Muddy Waters' Grammy Award-winning comeback album, "Hard Again."
+In 1988, Johnny was inducted into the Blues Foundation Hall of Fame.
+He died in 2014.

-29. Crosby, Stills, Nash & Young
+29. Crosby, Stills, Nash and Young

-They later recorded the song "Woodstock" to commemorate the festival, and for a while they rivaled The Beatles in terms of popularity.
+They later recorded the song "Woodstock" to commemorate the festival and for a while they rivaled The Beatles in terms of popularity.
 But their superegos caused the group to disband in mid-1970.
 They've all enjoyed success as solo artists and have reunited in various configurations to record and tour over the years.
+David Crosby died in 2023./\r\n/

 30. Paul Butterfield Blues Band